haruiz/haruiz/README.md

 ## My journey 🚀

 - 🚜 I am currently working as a Research Scientist for Texas A&M AgriLife Research.
-My research focuses on addressing agricultural challenges using the intersection between Data Science, Remote Sensing, Machine Learning, and Deep Learning techniques.
+My research focuses on designing, developing, and implementing end-to-end software solutions and computational algorithms to analyze remote sensing datasets using state-of-the-art data science, signal processing, and machine learning methods.
 - 🔭  My areas of interest include:
     - The application of Geophysics tools like Ground Penetrating Radar
     - Signal processing and computer vision.